 - Kadota, the original ‘Fig Newton’ fig (yellowish skin, amber flesh)

-TIP: When you’re baking Brie you don’t need to go for the expensive stuff, so don’t splurge.
-This is going to be runny and delicious no matter what.
+When you’re baking Brie you don’t need to go for the expensive stuff, so don’t splurge.
+Your cheese is going to be runny and delicious no matter what, so I suggest going for a moderately priced brand.

 This baked Brie with figs appetizer is stunning, and really fun to present to a crowd.
 And like I said up top, don’t be afraid to serve it for dessert, either!
 If you do decide to try it as dessert, I think it would be amazing with Carr’s Whole Wheat Crackers ~ they’re slightly sweet, kind of like an adult version of a graham cracker.